zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/tracking-vs-no-tracking.md

 ## No-Tracking Queries

-No tracking query executes quickly because there is no need to setup change tracking information.
+No tracking query executes quickly because there is no need to set up change tracking information.
 It is useful when the results are used in a read-only scenario.

 You can convert a query to a no-tracking query by using the `AsNoTracking()` method.